0cmenog/sidemap/README.md

 - [x] Size of a node proportional to its total degree

 Coming soon:
-- [ ] Colouring node according to the extension
 - [ ] Edge thickness proportional to the quantity of references between pages
+- [ ] Manage dots (`./` and `../`) in the URL
 - [ ] Option `--large/--no-large` to have nodes domain name/hostname related
-- [ ] Manage dots (`./` and `../`) in the URL

 Need more time:
 - [ ] Automatically generated code documentation
 - [ ] Loading bar
+- [ ] Manage redirections
 - [ ] POST and GET parameters keys added to the nodes' attributes
 - [ ] Update regex to grab more than URL present in href attribute
-- [ ] Manage redirections

 # Contribute